 Cars behave differently in different kinds of weather.
 In hot summer months, they can be prone to overheating.
 In the winter, your battery may die.
 Follow these tips to keep your car in good shape year-round.

 - Replace your wiper blades every six months for optimum performance.
-If you live in an area where it snows a lot, consider getting wipers specific to winter weather during the cold season.
+If you live in an area where it snows frequently, consider getting wipers specific to winter weather during the cold season.
 When trying to de-ice your windshield, pop them up and use a scraper before you turn on the windshield wipers.
-Otherwise, the ice will damage the blades and make them ineffective.
+Otherwise, the ice will damage the blades and make them ineffective—or worse, the motor that controls your windshield wipers could burn out.

 - Have your tire pressure and tread depth checked and rotate your tires at the same time.
 Rotating your tires ensures even wear.
-It should be done when you get your oil changed.
-Checking tire tread depth is important because once it gets too shallow, it takes your car much longer to stop if you slam on the brakes since there’s less traction.
+It should be done each time you get your oil changed.
+Checking tire tread depth at the same time is important because once your treads get too shallow, it takes your car much longer to stop when you slam on the brakes.
+This lack of traction is dangerous and indicates that you need new tires.
 Deeper treads and appropriate air pressure lead to safer (and more gas efficient) driving.

 - Make sure you have plenty of antifreeze before the winter and plenty of wiper fluid and coolant at all times.
 Antifreeze and coolant maintain your engine temperature and help prevent your car from overheating.